Series in Microelectronics

 2007, VIII, 210 pages. € 64,00.
 ISBN 3-86628-136-6

-This work presents an investigation of mobility and impact ionization in
+This work presents an investigation of mobility and

-and the extraction of the physical parameters have been assisted by two and three-dimensional
+structure design and the extraction of the physical parameters have been

-TCAD simulations.
-The mobility has been measured by the Hall technique up to
+assisted by two and three-dimensional TCAD simulations.
+The mobility has been

-1000 K thanks to the use of Ti/TiN interconnections in combination with
+measured by the Hall technique up to 1000 K thanks to the use of Ti/TiN

-junction-free van der Pauw resistors.
-A new extraction methodology has been
+interconnections in combination with junction-free van der Pauw resistors.
+A

-proposed to account for the reduced Hall voltage in lightly doped silicon due
+new extraction methodology has been proposed to account for the reduced Hall

-to the conduction of minority carriers.
-The hole and the electron impact
+The hole and the electron impact ionization coefficients have been determined

-field up to 673 K and 613 K, respectively, by measurements of the
+as a function of the electrical field up to 673 K and 613 K, respectively, by

-multiplication factor in bipolar and static induction transistors.
+measurements of the multiplication factor in bipolar and static induction transistors.

 About the Author

-Degree in Physics in 1994 from the University of Bari (Italy).
-In 1996 she
+Corvasce received the M.S.
+Degree in Physics in 1994 from the

-joined the Memory Product Group of STMicroelectronis in Catania (Italy) working
+University of Bari (Italy).
+In 1996 she joined the Memory Product Group of

-on non-volatile memory devices and from 1998 up to 2002 in the development of a
+from 1998 up to 2002 in the development of a ferroelectric memory prototype.

-ferroelectric memory prototype.
-Since 2002 she has been with the Integrated
+Since 2002 she has been with the Integrated Systems Laboratory (IIS) of the ETH

-Systems Laboratory (IIS) of the ETH Zurich as research assistant.
-Her research
+Zurich as research assistant.
+Her research activity has been focused on high

-activity has been focused on high temperature characterization and modelling of
+temperature characterization and modelling of semiconductor devices.

-Keywords: Silicon,
+Keywords:

-ionization, device architecture, semiconductor device, high temperature.
+Silicon, ionization, device architecture, semiconductor device, high

 Direkt bestellen bei / to order directly from: Hartung.Gorre@t-online.de